twitter/communitynotes/content/about/ranking-notes.md

 {{< toc >}}

+## Helpful Ranking Mapping

+{{< figure src="../../images/helpful-ranking.png">}}

+When rating notes, Birdwatch contributors answer the question “Is this note helpful?”
+Answers to that question are then used to rank notes.
+When Birdwatch launched in January 2021, people could answer `yes` or `no` to that question.
+An update on June 30, 2021 allows people to choose between `yes`, `somewhat` and `no`.
+We map these responses to continuous values from 0.0 to 1.0, hereafter referred to as `helpful scores`:

+- `Yes` maps to `1.0`
+- `Somewhat` maps to `0.5`.
+- `No` maps to `0.0`.
+- `Yes` from the original 2-option version of the rating form maps to `1.0`.
+- `No` from the original 2-option version of the rating form maps to `0.0`.

+Specific values in the mapping may change, particularly once the `somewhat` option has been available for a period of time, and data exists about how it’s used relative to `yes` and `no` responses.

 ## Note Status

 {{< figure src="../../images/note-statuses.png">}}

 All Birdwatch notes start out with the Needs More Ratings status until they receive at least 5 total ratings and at least 2 weighted ratings (the sum of the [Combined Helpfulness Scores](./#combined-helpfulness-score) of the raters that rated the note, where [Combined Helpfulness Scores](./#combined-helpfulness-score) are between `0` and `1`).

-Then, Birdwatch computes a Note Helpfulness Score for each note, which is the proportion of ratings that say the note is helpful, where each rating is weighted by the [Combined Helpfulness Scores](./#combined-helpfulness-score) of the rater.
+Then, Birdwatch computes a Note Helpfulness Score for each note, which is the average helpful score from ratings on that note, where each rating is weighted by the [Combined Helpfulness Scores](./#combined-helpfulness-score) of the rater.

 Notes with a Note Helpfulness Score of `0.29` and below are assigned Currently Not Rated Helpful, and notes with a score of `0.84` and above are assigned Currently Rated Helpful.
 Notes with scores in between `0.29` and `0.84` remain labeled as Needs more Ratings.